-Picea pungens, first described in 1879 by Georg Engelmann (1809–1884) is commonly known as Blue spruce, Colorado Blue spruce, White spruce, Silver spruce, or Parry spruce; as épinette bleue in French Canadian and as pino real in Spanish.
+Picea pungens, as described in 1879 by Georg Engelmann (1809–1884), in The Gardeners’ Chronicle, new series 11, is commonly known as blue spruce, Colorado spruce, white spruce, silver spruce, or Parry spruce; as well as épinette bleue in French Canadian; and as pino real in Spanish.
+The species name described this conifer’s exceptionally spiny needles.
 It is the state tree of Colorado.

 Description.
-Colorado spruce is an evergreen coniferous species of tree which will grow to mature heights of 165 feet (50 m) tall with a trunk 5 feet (150 cm) in diameter at breast height.
+Colorado spruce is an evergreen coniferous species of tree that grows to mature heights of 165 feet (50 m) tall with a trunk 5 feet (150 cm) in diameter, measured at breast height.

 - Crown is broadly conic in shape.